silvhua/crm-chatbot/src/README.md

 1.2.0 | Check for back to back messages.
 Abort ReplyLambda if payload InboundMessage != latest message in chat history. | 2024-02-12 16:45 | c5a4ad61a0274f36d2a0dcd343cdb953a76916ea
 1.2.1 | Update ManyChat and GHL workflows to follow up with leads who don't complete ManyChat workflow | 2024-02-13 23:06 1.2.2 | Account for case if chatbot response does not include a `phone_number` key.
 Corrected print statement. | 2024-02-13 23:44
+1.2.3 | Chatbot generates response even if last message in chat history if outbound, as long as contains the specified substring. | 2024-02-14 11:45